-As the capital of Wyoming, Cheyenne welcomes more than 1.1 visitors per year, and it has a number of attractions for the brave, the curious and the adventurous.
+As the capital of Wyoming, Cheyenne welcomes more than 1.1 million visitors per year, and it has a number of attractions for the brave, the curious and the adventurous.

 Outdoor enthusiasts will love the green hills, sparkling rivers and dry, desert-cracked mountainous regions filled with hikers and campers.

 History buffs will appreciate all of the colonial houses and old-fashioned railway depots.